arnaav11/custom_accel_hyprland/README.md

 # RawAccel Alternative

-A Python-based application providing a graphical user interface for creating custom mouse acceleration curves, similar in concept to RawAccel.
+A Python-based application providing a graphical user interface for creating custom mouse acceleration curves for Hyprland, similar in concept to RawAccel.

 ## Features